plonibarploni/DarkSpiritz/README.md

 # Version 2.0 UPDATE (READ IMPORTANT)

 We have completely rewritten the framework and configuration method based off community feedback.
 We have also finally updated to Python 3.
 It took a long time but was most definitely worth it!
 This version should run a lot smoother and have a cleaner UI.
-Check the reddit post here to see all changes: https://www.reddit.com/r/netsec/comments/9skdju/huge_update_to_darkspiritz_pentesting_framework/

 Enjoy!